 - 1.1 Prevention is about helping people stay healthy, happy and independent for as long as possible.
-This means reducing the chances of problems from arising in the first place and, when they do, supporting people to manage them as effectively as possible. - 1.2 Cornwall Council's vision for all commissioned services is that they should be of high quality, effective, and led by demand, need and the desired outcomes for people in Cornwall.
+This means reducing the chances of problems from arising in the first place and, when they do, supporting people to manage them as effectively as possible1. - 1.2 Cornwall Council's vision for all commissioned services is that they should be of high quality, effective, and led by demand, need and the desired outcomes for people in Cornwall.
 This Specification describes the key features of the Social Inclusion Service and the outcomes required, and should be read in conjunction with the Terms and Conditions of the Contract. - 1.3 The Service forms part of the Adult Social Care (ASC) Prevention Offer aimed at preventing, reducing and delaying individual's needs for care and support.
-The Service is for residents of Cornwall aged 18 years and over who have physical health needs and/ or disabilities and have been identified as potentially benefiting from access to the Service. - 1.4 This Contract will be delivered countywide. - 1.5 The key aims of the Service are to: - Enhance quality of life for people with health and wellbeing needs - Reduce or delay the need for formal care and support - Reduce unplanned use of emergency services - 1.6 The key objective of the Service is to improve the pathway of support for adults with physical health needs and disabilities in Cornwall. - 1.7 The key outcomes of the Service are: - Improved self-management of health and wellbeing - Increased independent living skills - 1.8 This will be achieved through delivery of Community Outreach.
-The Service Provider will offer short term support to people living in the community regardless of tenure. - 1.9 The Service Provider will be expected to work in collaboration with other providers in Cornwall delivering preventative support, health and social care services, as well as Service Users, local communities, the Council, NHS Kernow Clinical Commissioning Group (NHS Kernow), Cornwall Partnership NHS Foundation Trust (CPFT) and all other relevant stakeholders in the design and delivery of the Service.
+The Service is for residents of Cornwall aged 18 years and over who have health and wellbeing needs and have been identified as benefiting from access to the Service. - 1.4 The key aims and strategic outcomes of the Service are to: - Enhance quality of life for people with health and wellbeing needs - Reduce or delay the need for formal care and support - Reduce unplanned use of emergency services - 1.5 The key objective of the Service is to help improve the links and the referral pathway between the health and social care sector and the Voluntary, Community and Social Enterprise (VCSE) sector in Cornwall. - 1.6 The key outcome of the Service for individuals is increased self-management of health and wellbeing, with a focus on social inclusion. - 1.7 This will be achieved through delivery of the following four Service components as described below. - A. Community Assets information and advice on local community services, resources and facilities that can help people to reduce their needs and maintain health and wellbeing - B. Social Inclusion Plans identifying opportunities for individuals with health and wellbeing needs to make links to local support networks and resources - C. Wellbeing Support coordinating volunteers to support people with health and wellbeing needs to increase social inclusion and self-manage their health and wellbeing - D. Volunteering Opportunities helping people with health and wellbeing needs to access volunteering opportunities